Rajpratik71/zfs_wiki/Building-ZFS.md

 ### Installing Dependencies

 The first thing you'll need to do is prepare your environment by installing a full development tool chain.
-In addition, development headers for both the kernel and the following libraries must be available: **zlib, libattr, libuuid, libblkid, selinux, libudev and libdevmapper (optional)**.
+In addition, development headers for both the kernel and the following libraries must be available: **zlib, libattr, libuuid, libblkid, selinux, and libudev**.
 Finally, if you wish to run the ZFS Test Suite **ksh** must be installed.

 For Debian and Ubuntu: